neo4j/graphql/docs/rfcs/rfc-004-undirected-relationship-queries.md

 This is reported in [issue 142](https://github.com/neo4j/graphql/issues/142) as well as in [Discord](https://discord.com/channels/787399249741479977/818578492723036210/831551053379797074).

-## Proposed Solutions
+## Proposed Solution

-This solution involve providing an opt-in way for performing a query without defining relation direction by adding a parameter in the **query** field defining the direction
+This solution involves providing an opt-in way for performing a query without defining relationship direction, by adding a parameter in the **query** field defining the direction:

 ```graphql
 type User {